luketurner/cli-of-mine/README.md

 What's it solve for you?

-- Parsing and validating command-line arguments with [command-line-args](https://github.com/75lb/command-line-args).
+- Parsing and validating command-line arguments with [command-line-args].
 - Calling the correct function based on the command a user asked for.
 - Arbitrary nesting of subcommands using an Express-like middleware pattern.
 - Encapsulating all I/O streams for 100% testability -- assuming you use its logging primitives.
-- Converting the metadata you provide into nice-looking help text with [command-line-usage](https://github.com/75lb/command-line-usage)
+- Converting the metadata you provide into nice-looking help text with [command-line-usage].
 - Handling execution errors.

-See the [online documentation](https://luketurner.org/cli-of-mine) for API reference information.
+See the [online docs] for API reference information.

 # Getting Started